awiggs/chip-gr8/docsource/pages/docs.md

 Append a `name` and `value` to the list.

 #### `.nparray()`
-Retrieve the valyes of the list as a numpy ndarray.
+Retrieve the values of the list as a NumPy ndarray.

 #### `.tensor()`
-Retrieve the values of the list as a tensorflow tensor.
+Retrieve the values of the list as a TensorFlow tensor.

 ## Observer (Class)
 Represents a collection of queries that can be applied to a vm acquiring a set of observations.

 #### `.addQuery(name, query)`
 Add a query with an associated name to an observer.
-Accepts either a finalized query or a function that accepts a set of observations `(NamedList)` as the first argument and a vam instance as its second argument.
+Accepts either a finalized query or a function that accepts a set of observations `(NamedList)` as the first argument and a vm instance as its second argument.
 This function argument can be used to create compound queries.

 #### `.observe(vm)`
 Retrieve a set of observations as a `NamedList` given a `vm` instance.